The Pittsburgh Steelers are hoping Tuzar Skipper could be another James Harrison.

 A defensive end out of the University of Toledo, Skipper racked up 60 tackles, 8.5 sacks and 11.5 tackles for loss en route to third-team All-MAC honors last season.
-Then, during the pre-draft process, he posted some numbers that assuredly caught the attention of NFL personnel.
+During the pre-draft process, he posted some numbers that assuredly caught the attention of NFL personnel.

-As long as Skipper is in New York, you can expect him to be among the hardest workers in the building.
+You can also expect him to be among the hardest workers in the building.

 "The dog mentality is basically never letting someone outwork you," says Skipper.
 "You are always outworking the next man in front of you, even your teammates.
 It's the first one in the weight room and the last one out.
 First one on the field, last one-off type of thing."